 It is always important to realize that Jesus was not talking as the earthly man named Jesus, but as the divine being that spoke only what the Lord God had him say.
 Speaking for God, Jesus could say who would be granted entrance into heaven.
 When Jesus then said (as God speaking through him), “Truly I tell you, whoever does not receive the kingdom of God as a little child will never enter it,” he meant only those who married God and “received a little child” born into them would be given a share of God’s realm.

 This means that all adults have to give up their self-egos and become as submissive as little Sons before the Father – in the name of Jesus Christ, reborn as little children – or they would not reach that goal.
-Jesus, speaking for God, if one does not receive this ‘second childhood’, then one gets reincarnated back into a body of flesh (try, try, and try again) or one’s soul gets the eternal punishment of hell’s flames.
+Jesus, speaking for God, said, "If one does not receive this ‘second childhood’, then one gets reincarnated back into a body of flesh (try, try, and try again) or one’s soul gets the eternal punishment of hell’s flames."
 Jesus had already told Nicodemus how ignorant he was for thinking being reborn meant returning to the mother’s womb.
-Therefore, you “receive the kingdom of God as a little child” reborn as baby Jesus.
+Therefore, you “receive the kingdom of God as a little child,” when your soul is reborn as baby Jesus.

 When this reading ends by Mark writing, “And [Jesus] took [the children] up in his arms, laid his hands on them, and blessed them,” this is a scene that is designed to portray the truth for as long as this verse was, is, and will be read.
 We are the children that have been brought to Jesus.
-We are filthy will the illness of sin, but the arms of Jesus Christ around us means the Holy Spirit has washed that past filth away.
-That says that an Apostle be the child with “his hands,” as being reborn as him.
+We are filthy with the illness of sin, but the arms of Jesus Christ around us means the Holy Spirit has washed that past filth away.
+That says that an Apostle will be the child in “his hands,” by being reborn with him.
 This is a blessing of God the Father, to be made a child again, with a loving heart of the Son that seeks that parental comfort.